Remote Cardiac Monitoring: Overview

 Detection of cardiac symptoms

 The solution processes cardiac devices’ signals to accurately detect a heartbeat, classify beats, eliminate side noises.
-The RCM solution identifies changes in heart rhythm from normal parameters (e.g., detects arrhythmia, ventricular tachycardia, atrial fibrillation) and notifies patients and doctors.
+Using ML, an advanced RCM solution identifies changes in heart rhythm from normal parameters (e.g., detects arrhythmia, ventricular tachycardia, atrial fibrillation) and notifies patients and doctors.

 Cardiac data analytics and automated RCM reports generation